 How Long Does Invisalign Take To Straighten Your Teeth

 Every smile is different and the duration of treatment will depend on your particular case.
-On average Invisalign may take less than 2 years to correct any orthodontic issue you may need to be fixed.
+On average, Invisalign may take less than 2 years to correct any orthodontic issues you may need to be fixed.
 In some cases, it may take a mere 6 months to lead to a beautiful smile transformation.

 Invisalign works by using custom-made plastic trays to realign teeth.
 The treatment time will heavily depend on the complexity of your dental issues.
 Invisalign plastic trays need to be worn 20-22 hours a day and should only be removed when eating, flossing, or brushing.

 Is Invisalign The Right Orthodontic Treatment For Me?